kmlawson/east-asia-and-the-world-mo3936/assessment.md

 Within the School of History all work is assessed on a scale of 1-20 with intervals of 0.5.
 Module outcomes are reported using the same scale but with intervals of 0.1.
 The assessment criteria set out below are not comprehensive, but are intended to provide guidance in interpreting grades and improving the quality of assessed work.
 Students should bear in mind that presentation is an important element of assessment and that failure to adhere to the guidelines set out in the School of History Style Sheet will be penalised.

-Find the style sheet here:
+Again, you can find the style sheet here: http://www.st-andrews.ac.uk/history/infoug/stylesheet.html
-http://www.st-andrews.ac.uk/history/infoug/stylesheet.html

 **Outstanding First**: 19.0, 19.5, 20.0